Ingress NGINX Is Retiring

 | Stability first | NGINX Gateway Fabric | Proven ops experience, rich docs, large community |

-| API rate limiting needed | Envoy Gateway | Gateway API style native rate limiting |
+| API rate limiting needed | Envoy Gateway | Only implementation with native declarative Rate Limiting CRD |

 | Service mesh environment | Istio Gateway | Automated mTLS, Istio control plane integration |